Navarup-Org/Paramaterized2.0/README.md

-# Springboot Hello World App
+# Springboot Hello World App-edited
 This repository is used for Jenkins Training Demo

 ### Build JAR